Best Chargeback Help for Card-Not-Present Merchants

 You can split the science of managing customer disputes into two main components: prevention and representment.
 The latter is focused on what happens after you receive a chargeback.
 Prevention, however, covers a wider scope.
 Chargeback prevention includes steps you can take for immediate relief, plus long-term efforts to prevent chargebacks in the future.

-You want to prevent chargebacks ahead of time whenever possible.
-Despite your best efforts, though, a few customer disputes will likely still occur.
-Some may be legitimate, and you can learn from those cases.
-Others will come from seemingly-legitimate customers; a practice called post-transactional or “friendly” fraud.
+Some may be legitimate complaints, and you can learn from those cases.
+Others will be invalid claims coming from seemingly legitimate customers; a practice called friendly fraud.
 You need to be prepared to challenge all invalid chargebacks through the representment process.

 At Chargebacks911, chargebacks are our job: we do this every day.
 We’re constantly developing new tools to help you prevent disputes.
 We’re experts at creating chargeback responses that win reversals.
 We’re on-call when you need solutions to post-transactional fraud or other threats to your business.